Robust Probabilistic Bisimilarity for Labelled Markov Chains: Robust Probabilistic Bisimilarity

 In \ifthenelse{\isundefined{\techReport}}{\cite[Appendix]{arxiv}}{the Appendix}, we provide a different, formal proof using matrix norms.
 There we construct a graph consisting of the closed communication classes of $<S \times S, P>$ that are reachable from $(s, t)$.
 Let $P_n \in \mathcal{P}_{\tau_n}$.
-We then show that for all closed communication classes $C$ reachable from $(s, t)$ and for all pairs $(u, v) \in C$, it holds that $\lim_n \gamma_{P_n}(u, v) = \gamma_P(u, v) = 0$, by induction on the length of a longest path from $C$.
+We then show that for all closed communication classes $C$ reachable from $(s, t)$ and for all pairs $(u, v) \in C$, it holds that $\lim_n \gamma_{P_n}(u, v) = \gamma_P(u, v) = 0$, by induction on the length of a longest path from $C$ in the above-mentioned graph.